TrinityCore/tc-wiki/database/335/characters/auctionhouse.md

 &nbsp;

 ### houseid
 The Auctionhouse where this auction was created.
-Referes to AuctionHouse.dbc.
+Referes to [AuctionHouse ID](/files/DBC/335/auctionhouse#id).
 Options are :

 - 2: Alliance Auction House
 - 6: Horde Auction House